goytoom/LLMs_perils_opportunities/README.md

 ## Text Annotations
 ### Preparation
 Sample the test data from the MFRC:
-  - Open jupyter lab or any other editor that can handle pythonbooks: E.g., in a terminal in your project folder, execute `jupyter lab`.
+  - Open jupyter lab or any other editor that can handle pythonbooks: E.g., in a terminal, navigate to the project folder, activate the conda environment, and execute `jupyter lab`.
   - Open `annotations/train_bert_model/prepare_data.ipynb`.
 This codebook processes the MFRC data set and creates a training sample to fine-tune BERT and a separate test sample to compare BERT and ChatGPT.
   - Run all cells in the pythonbooks.
 This should create the following files:
         - `data/preprocessed/mfrc_eval_full.csv`